GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 }
 ```

-The meta directive `@underEachArrayItem` (provided via extension **Data Iteration Meta Directives**) can solve this problem, as it iterates over an array of elements and applies its nested directive on each of them, setting the stage before `@strUpperCase` is executed and making it receive a single element (of type `String`) instead of an array.
+The meta directive `@underEachArrayItem` (provided via extension **Data Iteration Meta Directives**) can solve this problem, as it iterates over an array of elements and applies its nested directive `@strUpperCase` on each of them, so that this latter directive receives a single element (of type `String`) instead of an array.

 The query from above can be satisfied like this: